strapi/strapi/docs/3.x.x/en/concepts/concepts.md

 ***

-## Plugin API development

-A plugin can have an API which can be used the same way as an API generated in a Strapi project.

-> Please refer to the [plugin development](../plugins/development.md#plugin-api-development) for more informations how it works.

-***

-## Plugin data flow

-Each plugin has its own data store, so it stays completely independent from the others.

-Data flow is controlled thanks to [Redux](http://redux.js.org/) and [redux-saga](https://github.com/redux-saga/redux-saga).

-***

-## Plugin ORM queries
+## Plugin

-Strapi supports multiple ORMs in order to let the users choose the database management system that suits their needs.
-Hence, each plugin must be compatible with at least one ORM.
+A plugin is like a sub-app fully independent.
+It has its own business logic with its dedicated models, controllers, services, middlewares or hooks.
+It can also contains an UI integrated into the admin panel to use it easily.
+It allows to develops or plugs features in a project in a short time span.

-> Please refer to the [plugin ORM queries](../plugins/development.md#orm-queries) for more informations.
+> Please refer to the [plugins documentation](../plugins/quick-start.md) for more informations.

 ***